gmosx/xrpl-sdk-rust/xrpl_sdk_jsonrpc/README.md

 # XRP Ledger JSONRPC client

-A strongly-typed client for the XRP Ledger JSONRPC API.
+A strongly-typed client for the XRP Ledger HTTP JSONRPC API.

 This crate is an *unofficial*, community-driven effort.